-Audi Capital is exposed to a diversified set of risks in common with its peers.
-Some of the risks are an inherent part of the business model and the day-to-day activities of Audi Capital, its risk management capabilities are focused on managing and addressing these types of risks.
+The Company is exposed to a diversified set of risks in common with its peers.
+Some of the risks are an inherent part of the business model and the day-to-day activities of the Company.
+Its risk management capabilities are focused on managing and addressing these types of risks.

-In addition to the constant reporting to Audi Capital's management, the Risk function publishes on a quarterly basis a Risk Management Report to the Board of Directors.
+In addition to the constant reporting to the Company's Management, the Risk function provides on a quarterly basis a Risk Management Report to the Audit Committee and the Board of Directors.
 This report describes any changes in the regulatory field, the events achieved and projects under-way.
-It also emphasizes on the proprietary portfolio, in addition to detailing the different types of risks (operational, market, liquidity....).
+It also emphasizes on the proprietary portfolio, in addition to detailing the different types of risks (operational, market, liquidity, etc.).